CommonAccord/Site-Org/Doc/Privacy/Com/Intel/Form.md

 2.1.1.4.sec=To allow you to participate in sweepstakes, contests and similar promotions and to administer these activities.
 Some of these activities have additional rules, which could contain more information about how we use and disclose your personal information, so we suggest that you read these rules carefully.

 2.1.1.5.sec=To allow you to send messages to a friend through the Intel Services.
-By using this functionality, you are telling us that you are entitled to use and provide us with your friend’s contact information.
+By using this functionality, you are telling us that you are entitled to use and provide us with your friend's contact information.

 2.1.1.6.sec=To complete and fulfill your purchase, for example, to process your payments, have your order delivered to you, communicate with you regarding your purchase and provide you with related customer service.